justin-p/ansible-playbook-gophish/README.md

 Will configure the following items to a existing host:

+- Installs any needed roles locally with ansible-galaxy.
-- Any needed packages for Ansible management.
+- Installs any needed packages for Ansible management.
 - Update installed packages to latest version.
 - Setup Firewall (allows in 22, 80 ,443)
 - Create user for gophish service.